treehouselabs/TreeHouseKeystoneBundle/src/TreeHouse/KeystoneBundle/Resources/doc/01-setup.md

 That's it, now `/api/tokens` will expect authentication using a POST request with json data.
 When the authentication succeeds, a token is returned.
 This token can be used to access the api in our example, by sending it as a header.
-This is explained in the next chapter.
+This is explained in [chapter 3: authenticating][0].

+[0]: 03-authenticating.md